 Can I reclaim SSP back?

-The Coronavirus Statutory Sick Pay Rebate Scheme (CSSPRS) will repay SSP employers have already paid to current or former employees.
+The Coronavirus Statutory Sick Pay Rebate Scheme (CSSPRS) will repay SSP that employers have already paid to current or former employees.
+They can only claim for employees who were off work on or before 30 September 2021.
 Up to two weeks’ SSP can be reclaimed for each employee off sick, if the below is true:

 - The employee had Covid-19 or were self-isolating